Sonia Orwell: Legal battle

-Brownell launched a High Court legal case in 1979 against Jack Harrison, who was a senior partner at an accountancy firm.
+Brownell launched a High Court legal case in 1979 against Jack Harrison, who was a senior partner at Orwell's accountancy firm.
 Orwell had contacted Harrison's firm and was advised to set up a company in order to receive the royalties from his work and own the copyright.
 George Orwell Productions Ltd (GOP Ltd) was established on 12 September 1947.
 In September 1949, Harrison took control of the company by claiming that Orwell had asked him at his hospital bed to take the position of director.
 Although Brownell was named as one of the company directors, Harrison executed a service agreement, which passed ownership of the copyright to the company.
 Harrison also claimed, in the absence of witnesses, that Orwell had offered him 25% of the shares in GOP.
 Due to her grief, Brownell had left Harrison in charge of managing GOP.
 In 1958, Harrison transferred 75% of the stock to himself.
 In 1977, he told Brownell that all of the income from Orwell's works had been absorbed in tax and advised her to move to Paris.
 When Brownell's lawyers demanded to see the business accounts, it revealed that GOP had lost £100,000 in stock market investments.
 In 1979, she took Harrison and GOP to the High Court, but in the spring of 1980, she moved to Spurling's flat in London in poor health.
 Eventually the case was settled out of court on 24 November 1980.
 Brownell paid Harrison to retrieve the literary rights to Orwell's work.
 Spurling commented that, "he deprived her of what she had to get back what she should have had".

 Death

-Brownell died penniless in St. Stephen's Hospital, London of a brain tumour on 11 December 1980, having spent a fortune trying to protect Orwell's name and having been swindled out of her remaining funds by Harrison.
+Brownell died penniless in St. Stephen's Hospital, London of a brain tumour on 11 December 1980, due to spending her remaining money paying Harrison for the literary rights and the legal fees in the lawsuit.
 She left the rights to Orwell's work to his son, Richard.
 Her friend, the painter Francis Bacon, paid her debts.
 She was buried on 18 December 1980 at Putney Vale Cemetery.
 At her funeral, Tom Gross read the same passage from Ecclesiastes, chapter 12 verses 1–7 about the breaking of the golden bowl, that she had asked Anthony Powell to read at Orwell's funeral thirty years earlier.